stevengoldbergm/text-editor/README.md

   ## Usage

+  You can use the deployed web app [HERE!](https://text-editor-stevengoldbergm.herokuapp.com/)

   Upon opening the base application, you can type text in the dedicated text editor to make a note!
 The text body is saved using Idb, so whatever you write will be ready for you whenever you reload the program.

   <br>